brandonhenness/Waypoint-Wizard/README.md

 # Waypoint Wizard Discord Bot

+> ## ⚠️ Important Notice
+> This bot is currently not in a functioning state as it is still under development.

 <img src="assets\waypoint_wizard.webp" width="500" height="500">

 Waypoint Wizard is a Discord bot currently under development, designed to enhance the Minecraft experience by integrating waypoint management and visualization from the Xaero's Minimap mod.
 The bot monitors in-game chat for waypoints shared by players, compiles a searchable database, and provides various features to improve gameplay.

-> **Note:** This bot is currently not in a functioning state as it is still under development.

 ## Features